abhishekmishragithub/python-flask-demo/README.md

 # python-flask-demo
-Creating simple web page using flask framework and deploying to azure using azure web app service.
+Creating simple web page using flask framework and deploying to azure web app service.